amabdallah/FlowData/README.md

 Here is the original folders of all the files: https://github.com/amabdallah/UDWR_FlowStorageData/tree/master/OriginalFiles

-For now, I needed to exclude a few text files that had problomatic issues which made the Matlab script break.
+For now, I needed to exclude a few text files that had problematic issues which made the Matlab script break.
 The final text files that I used are here https://github.com/amabdallah/UDWR_FlowStorageData/tree/master/PreparedFiles
 * 1. Stream Flow: Monthly (516 text files)   average? (flow cubic foot per second cfs)
-* 2. Stream Flow: Daily (50 text files)  cumultive Volume (acre feet)
+* 2. Stream Flow: Daily (50 text files)  cumulative Volume (acre feet)
-* 3. Flow: Monthly (198 text files)  cumultive Volume (acre feet)
+* 3. Flow: Monthly (198 text files)  cumulative Volume (acre feet)
-* 4. OutPut: Monthly (129 text files)  cumultive Volume (acre feet)
+* 4. OutPut: Monthly (129 text files)  cumulative Volume (acre feet)

 ### How does the script work?
  1. read each text file: get the name of the station, time range, and data values
- 2. convet the cross-tabulated data values to time series
+ 2. convert the cross-tabulated data values to time series
  3. add metadata: source, unit, method for each site
- 4. prepare the data and its metadata to a strucutre that matches the ODM database tables
+ 4. prepare the data and its metadata to a structure that matches the ODM database tables
  5. load metadata, then data values for each site
 Here is the script
 https://github.com/amabdallah/UDWR_FlowStorageData/blob/master/Script_Load_Time_Series_Data_Jan22_2016.m